 5 Ways to Keep Employees Motivated

-Motivation; that holy grail that every manager is searching for, how to keep employees motivated and engaged.
+Motivation; that holy grail that every employer is searching for, how to keep employees motivated and engaged.
 Employee motivation is important, and a lot of research has been done around the topic, but putting theory into practice is the hard part.
 Creating a culture where people have a sense of ownership and they feel appreciated and respected is no easy task, but here are five ways to get you started and moving in the right direction.

 1. Let the project team decide the technologies and tools